TCnet/spree_mati/README.md

 So i bulid the extension for the products import, it is cool and easy use.

-Maybe you need it build your own shop.
+Maybe you need it to build your own shop.

-Thank you!

 ## Installation